regulaforensics/terraform-gcp-gke-regulaforensics-demo/readme.md

 # GCP GKE Regula Forensics Demo

-This repository contains Terraform and Terragrunt configurations for deploying Regula Forensics applications (DocReader and FaceAPI) on Google Kubernetes Engine (GKE) in Google Cloud Platform.
+This repository provides two deployment approaches for Regula Forensics applications (DocReader and FaceAPI) on Google Kubernetes Engine (GKE): a **Terraform module** for simple deployments and a **Terragrunt configuration** for production-grade infrastructure management.

 ## Architecture Overview